RouteNet-Gauss: Hardware-Enhanced Network Modeling with Machine Learning: RouteNet-Gauss

 \subsection{RouteNet-Gauss's architecture}

 We now proceed to explain RouteNet-G's architecture, which follows the same three-part structure as MPNNs: (1) encoding of the internal states for each element, (2) the Message Passing (MP) phase, where the internal states are updated with the information from neighboring elements, and (3) the readout phase, where the outputs of the MP phase are used to obtain the desired performance metrics.
 Algorithm~\ref{alg:RouteNet-G} represents RouteNet-G's architecture in pseudocode, while the MP and readout phases are further detailed in Algorithm~\ref{alg:mpa}.
+The symbols used are also described in Table~\ref{tab:notations}.

 First, the encoding of the internal states is shown in Algorithm~\ref{alg:RouteNet-G}, lines \ref{alg:RouteNet-G-globalenc-start}-\ref{alg:RouteNet-G-localenc-end}.
 The encoding takes the relevant input features for each network element, listed in Table~\ref{tab:features}, and encodes them using a Multi-Layer Perceptron (MLP).
 In the case of the initial states for network devices, $h^0_d$, the update function $U_D$ from the MP algorithm (to be discussed later) is used instead.
 The loop present in line 5 represents the temporal component of the algorithm.
 In it, the MP algorithm is executed for each window (line \ref{alg:RouteNet-G-until}).